kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitlab-exporter/index.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

-# Using the gitlab-exporter Chart
+# Using the GitLab-Exporter chart

 The `gitlab-exporter` sub-chart provides Prometheus metrics for GitLab application-specific data.
 It talks to PostgreSQL directly to perform